On the $p$-adic theory of local models

 \begin{proposition} Let $X$ be a perfectly proper perfect $k$-scheme and $\calL$ be a semi-ample line bundle on $X$.
 There is a unique perfectly proper surjection $X \to Y$ of perfect $k$-schemes with connected geometric fibers such that all sufficiently divisible powers of $\calL$ descend uniquely to ample line bundles on $Y$. \end{proposition}

 \begin{proof} By semi-ampleness of $\mathcal{L}$, we can take $X_0$ to be a finite type deperfection of $X$ over $k$, and let $\calL_0$ be a base point free line bundle on $X_0$ whose pullback to $X$ is a power of $\calL$.
+Without losing generality we may and do assume that $\calL$ is already base point free.
 Let $Y_0$ be the Stein factorization of the canonical morphism

 where $Z_0$ is the (scheme-theoretic) image of $X_0$.
 Clearly, $\calL_0$ descends by construction to an ample line bundle on $Y_0$, pulling back $\calO(1)$ on the right side of \eqref{eq:3}.
 After taking perfections, we get $X\to Y$ with the desired properties (see \cite[Proposition 6.1]{BS17} for unique descent of line bundles).